 It’s especially important to communicate with your kids when there is construction in the house.
 There may be raw materials left in the area when workers aren’t around.
 Whether it’s steel ducts (one of the four most common metals used in construction) or sharp tools, make sure your children know that, no matter how curious they get, it’s important to steer clear of that area.

 If you’re gutting the entire house, it may be best to consider a temporary relocation with your family.
 This will ensure that your construction goes on uninterrupted and that you and your family are clear of any hazards currently present in your home.
+Even if 92% of urgent care centers have a wait time of less than 30 minutes, there’s no reason for anyone in your family to suffer an accident at home during your remodel.
 If you do decide relocation is the best option for you, make sure you have arrangements in place long before construction starts.

 While remodeling your home can be an exciting time, there are also many logistical issues that need to be taken care of.
 In order to protect unaffected areas of your home and your family, make sure you take stock in the tips above.